Yusef28/flattery/README.md

 # flattery
-An app were you send out a positive messages and receive one in return
+An app were you send out a positive message and receive one in return